glocker/AetherFlow/compat/README.md

 - [ ] What CAN ID conventions does it use?
 - [ ] Does it match AetherFlow's `service/subtype/payload` packet shape?
 - [ ] Can it coexist with project-specific EPS payload schemas?
-- [ ] Would adopting it reduce code without hiding important learning/portfolio value?
+- [ ] Would adopting it reduce code?

-## Recommendation

-Keep `bridge_service/aetherflow_can.py` as the runtime codec until external protocol APIs are verified.
-Use LibreCube/CSP as optional compatibility targets first, not as mandatory dependencies.